Chelois: Winemaking

 Among French-American hybrid grapes, the wine quality of Chelois ranks highly.

 Wine regions

 Ardeche, France

 Chelois was first developed in France by Albert Seibel in an attempt to produce hardy grape varieties that could withstand powdery mildew and phylloxera.

 Oregon, United States

-King's Raven Winery and Epyllion Vineyard, both near Oregon City, Oregon, produce a small quantities of Chelois wine.
+King's Raven Winery and Epyllion Vineyard, both near Oregon City, Oregon, produce small quantities of Chelois wine.

 New York, United States

 Acreage planted with Chelois decreased drastically in New York during the 1980s when demand for red wine lessened.
 In the early 1990s, interest in the variety resurged as interest in red wine increased.

 Michigan, United States

 Nathaniel Rose Wine consistently produce small quantities of varietal Chelois from fruit grown in the Domaine Berrien Vineyard.